New laws came into force in 2019 that gave consumers in Ireland more protection when buying or spending gift vouchers in Ireland.

 You may request a repayment of any credit balance outstanding on a One4all gift card by calling them on 01 870 8111

 One4all will refund the balance to you by bank transfer to your nominated bank account.
-A Redemption Fee of €8 will be applied.
-No redemption fee is charged if you request it within 14 days of buying the card.
+A Redemption Fee of €8 will be applied unless you request it within 14 days of buying the card.

 If you received a One4All Card from a business (including a third party), One4All reserves the right to notify the corporation/business of the redemption request.